 The proposal for a large child benefit program was the flagship issue of PiS' successful campaign leading up to the parliamentary elections in October 2015.
 Once the party achieved a surprising landslide victory, PiS quickly delivered on its promise, and parents began receiving monthly checks as early as April 2016.
 The child benefit program was the largest social transfer program since Poland's transition to a market economy, and it significantly improved the financial situation of families with children.
 We exploit municipal-level variation in the treatment intensity (the per capita child benefit amount) to study the effects of the cash transfer on changes in levels of support for PiS.
 Our main results show that a cash transfer amount of \$100 per capita translated into an increase of nearly two percentage points in the vote share for PiS in the parliamentary elections of October 2019.
+Moreover, the effects remained strong in the 2023 elections despite several large shocks, including the COVID-19 pandemic and the Russia's invasion of Ukraine.

 Figure 1 illustrates our empirical strategy.
 In the treatment period, we observe a strong positive correlation between the change in support for PiS and the per capita cash transfer amount received (see Figure 1a).
 This relationship was not observed before the introduction of the child benefit (Figure 1b).
 In this paper, we show that these descriptive results hold even after controlling for a set of geographic, demographic, political, and economic variables, and for region fixed effects.
 We also find a significant positive impact on voter turnout.
-Hence, we conclude that the ruling party made gains largely because they won the votes of people who had not previously voted.
+Around one-third of the ruling party's electoral gains were due to new voters coming off the sidelines.
 We observe strong effects across all types of the elections, and show that electoral gains attributable to the child benefit program were particularly large for the politicians who were responsible for introducing the child benefit program.
 These findings suggest that the effects were not driven solely by instrumentalist motives, but were, rather, attributable at least in part to the mechanism of voter reciprocity.
 We corroborate our main results with an analysis of individual survey data.
 Finally, we address challenges to identification by showing that our results cannot be explained by differences in deep-rooted social norms, political polarization, cultural change, pre-treatment trends in economic and demographic characteristics, other government policies, or the mobilization of childless voters.